diaghilev/course-dbt/greenery/analyses/week3.md

 - **How the product's value prop is expressed on the page.**
 - **Presence of social proof via reviews, photos and other indicators.**
 - **Alignment between the type of user brought to the page and the product's relevance to that user.**

+### PART 2: Macros
+### PART 3 Permissions
+### PART 4: Packages

+I added a surrogate key to stg_order_items using the dbt_utils.surrogate_key macro.
+I then added a uniqueness test to that field.

+### PART 5: Snapshots

+The following orders have been updated since week 3: